hut34/docs-public/team.md

 **Fred Westling B.Eng B.Sc**
 *Computer Scientist & Engineer*
 Fred is a roboticist and computer scientist, with significant experience in technical writing and research.
 Taught by leaders in his academic fields, he provides a youthful and modern perspective based firmly in the cutting edge of computing.

+**Lucien Antoine Tran**
+*IoT Developer Intern*
+Lucien is currently studying a Bachelor of Electrical Engineering and wants to pursue the electronic path rather than power.
+He left France 4 years ago to completely change his lifestyle.
+He enjoys soccer and basketball, maybe too much.

+**Marco Lau**
+*Chatbot Developer Intern*
+Marco has a background in Mechatronics and Biomedical Engineering, and has significant experience in software development from 2 years of Hackathons and Case Competitions.
+He is driven at a young age to become a leader in fintech industry and incorporate concepts from the Fourth Industrial Revolution.